Overview

 Legal Principles

-- Scope: This rule applies to murder, manslaughter, and assisted suicide.
+- Scope: The forfeiture rule applies to unlawful killings, including murder, manslaughter, and assisting in suicide.

-- Discretion: Under the Forfeiture Act 1982, courts can modify the rule's effect in manslaughter cases.
+- Judicial Discretion: Under the Forfeiture Act 1982, courts have the discretion to modify the effect of the forfeiture rule in certain cases, such as where the offender is convicted of manslaughter but circumstances warrant leniency.

 Application and Exceptions